-- College Board Scholastic Aptitude Test (SAT) or American College Test (ACT).
-Other transfer students who have completed their core curriculum requirements in English and mathematics are not generally required to submit standardized test scores. - 5.
-Official Transcripts.
-An official transcript of all college work must be sent to the Undergraduate Admissions Office.
+- 1. Official Transcripts.
+Official college transcript(s) of all college work must be sent to the Undergraduate Admissions Office.
 Credit for courses receiving less than a grade of "C-" will not transfer.
 A course receiving the grade of "D," however, may satisfy core curriculum requirements for graduation at Vanguard University (no more than three core curriculum requirements can be satisfied with a "D" grade).
 At no time will transfer students be admitted until they present evidence of honorable dismissal from the institution last attended.
-Transcripts submitted to Vanguard become the property of VU and will not be returned or duplicated. - 6.
+Transcripts submitted to Vanguard become the property of VU and will not be returned or duplicated. - 2.
+High School Completion.
+Final official high school transcript or diploma, GED certificate or transcript, transcript stating 2-year program completion and specifically Associate of Arts or Associate of Science, home school credential or transcript, or proof of passing both sections - Englishlanguage Arts and Mathematics - of the California Proficiency Examination (CHSPE). - 3.
+Transcript Request Form to be submitted by the school counselor, advisor, or registrar. - 4.
+Pastoral Reference. - 5.
+Standardized Tests.
+A student transferring from a regionally unaccredited liberal arts or Bible college must present acceptable scores on either the College Board Scholastic Aptitude Test (SAT) or American College Test (ACT).
+Other transfer students who have completed at least 12 units of transferable college coursework. - 6.
 Community Colleges.
 A maximum of seventy (70) units may be transferred from community colleges.
 Work considered as terminal, occupational, or industrial arts will not be included in the 124 unit hours required for graduation. - 7.
 Unaccredited Bible college transfers.
-Students transferring from non-regionally accredited Bible colleges may be able to transfer a maximum of 30 units upon approval from the Director of the Department of Religion.
+Students transferring from non-regionally accredited Bible colleges may be able to transfer a maximum of 30 units upon approval from the Chair of the Department of Religion.
 A college catalog and course syllabi are required for the evaluation process.
 Schools accredited by the Association of Biblical Higher Education or Transnational Association of Christian Colleges and Schools may receive a maximum of 60 units in transfer.
-Students who have matriculated into VU, may not transfer units from unaccredited institutions. - 8.
-Minimum Required Units.
-A minimum of twenty-four (24) of the last thirty (30) units and at least one-half of an academic major must be taken at Vanguard University.
-Veterans and active duty military are exempt from this requirement. - Core Curriculum.
+Students who have matriculated into VU, may not transfer units from unaccredited institutions.

+- Minimum Required Units.
+A minimum of twenty-four (24) of the last thirty (30) units\ and at least one-half of an academic major must be taken at Vanguard University. \Veterans and active duty military are exempt from this requirement. - 9.
+Core Curriculum.
 Transfer students who have not fully met the core curriculum requirements of Vanguard University may be allowed to satisfy these deficiencies by substituting similar courses from those that were accepted.
 The Registrar will make such determinations.

-ARTICULATION AGREEMENTS WITH CALIFORNIA COMMUNITY COLLEGES
+COURSE ARTICULATION WITH CALIFORNIA COMMUNITY COLLEGES

-Students at California community colleges who are considering transferring to Vanguard University should follow the CSU pattern of study with the Intersegmental General Education Transfer Curriculum (IGETC) at the community college of attendance, with the following stipulations:
+Students at California community colleges who are considering transferring to Vanguard University should follow the California State University (CSU) pattern of study with the Intersegmental General Education Transfer Curriculum (IGETC) at the community college of attendance, with the following stipulations: